 Navigation Bridge (called “Wheelhouse” on river cruise ships) is passenger accessible and telescopic (can be lowered for passing under low bridges).

-Adjacent to the Wheelhouse is the traditional for all new Uniworld ships Sky Lounge (named here “L’Orangerie”).
-It is designed as conservatory Cafe – with retractable roof, glass walls, comfortable seating and live plants for decoration.
+Adjacent to the Wheelhouse is traditional for all new Uniworld ships Sky Lounge (named here “L’Orangerie”).
+It is designed as a conservatory Cafe – with a retractable roof, glass walls, comfortable seating, and live plants for decoration.
 Depending on the weather, the whole structure can be opened or closed.
 L’Orangerie Sky Lounge also doubles as an alternative dining venue with waiter service and light food menu (pizza, pasta, salads, soups, sandwiches).
 At the Sky Lounge are also served brunches and held cocktail parties in the evenings.

 There is a station with bicycles and Nordic walking sticks for passengers, offered complimentary on all Uniworld tours and excursions ashore (including on individually organized tours).
 All bicycles have locks, helmets are provided on request.

 Sun Deck is an outdoor relaxation and sunbathing area with shaded seating (deckchairs, 4-seat tables) and padded chaise loungers.
 The sundeck is the ship’s smoking area, and the best vantage point to enjoy the unobstructed countryside views along the SS Antoinette itinerary route.
 Weather permitting, in the mornings here are held complimentary exercise classes (including Zumba, Yoga, Aerobics).